|

 Should:

--State
+-State expected

-expected relationship
+relationship or

--Be
+-Be testable

--Offer
+-Offer tentative

-tentative explanation
+explanation

--Use
+-Use inductive logic

--State
+-State problem

-problem initially in
+initially in

-planning for the study
+planning for the

-statement as research
+-Write statement as

-purpose or questions
+research purpose or

--Reformulate
+-Reformulate problem

-problem statement
+statement during

 -Ethnographic